-Education costs could be split between the parents on a pro rata basis, or one parent could be ordered to pay all the costs or all of certain enumerated costs.
+Education costs could be split between the parents on a pro rata basis, or one parent could be ordered to pay all the costs or all of the certain enumerated costs.
 The parents could also be held responsible individually for specific costs, such as one parent paying tuition while the other pays all other related costs.

-The Necessity Private or Boarding School Education
+Necessity of Private or Boarding School Education

 - The parents’ educational backgrounds

 - The age and grade of the child